Be prepared – credit control and early debt management action

 Despite this, the greatest link to failure remains consistent across all types of business; the cash flow crisis caused by bad debtors.
 The reality is that all businesses are looking to preserve cash, so if such a business happens to owe you money, problems can escalate quickly.
-This is one reason why the numerous offerings from invoice discounter sector have been attractive to the recruitment industry, however, this is not an option which is available or affordable in every case.
+This is one reason why the numerous offerings from invoice discounter sectors have been attractive to the recruitment industry, however, this is not an option which is available or affordable in every case.

 Recruitment companies have, over recent years, experienced their fair share of difficulties when it comes to bad debts incurred as a result of a corporate or individual insolvency.